Provable Training Data Identification for Large Language Models: Introduction

-We empirically validate our method through extensive experiments across diverse settings, including pre-training and fine-tuning paradigms for large language models (LLMs) and vision-language models (VLMs) on various datasets.
-Across all settings, our method consistently controls the realized FDR below the target level, providing strong empirical support for our theoretical guarantees.
-For instance, on WikiMIA \citep{shi2024detecting} with Pythia-1.4B \citep{biderman2023pythia} at a target FDR of 5\%, our method achieves an empirical FDR of 4.94\%, whereas the approach of \citet{hu2025a} yields 13.11\%, resulting in invalid FDR control.
-Moreover, we also validate that our scaling p-value procedure indeed improves power.
-Specifically, on WikiMIA with GPT-NeoX-20B \citep{black-etal-2022-gpt} at a target FDR of 0.5, our method improves power from 0.44 to 0.75 using the MIN-K\% detection score \citep{shi2024detecting}.
+We empirically validate our method through extensive experiments across diverse settings, including pre-training and fine-tuning paradigms for LLMs and VLMs, evaluated on multiple benchmark datasets (e.g., WikiMIA~\cite{shi2024detecting}, ArXivTection~\cite{duarte2024decop}, VL-MIA/Flickr and VL-MIA/DALL-E~\cite{li2024membership}).
+Across all settings, our method reliably identifies training data while maintaining error control, providing strong empirical support for our theoretical guarantees.
+For instance, on WikiMIA with Pythia-1.4B \citep{biderman2023pythia} at a target \metricabbr{} of 0.05, our method achieves an empirical \metricabbr{} of 0.0494, whereas the approach of \citet{hu2025a} yields 0.1311.
+We further demonstrate that our p-value scaling procedure improves power over the vanilla conformal approach.
+Specifically, on WikiMIA with GPT-NeoX-20B \citep{black-etal-2022-gpt} at a target \metricabbr{} of 0.5, our method improves power from 0.5177 to 0.8618 using the MIN-K\% detection score \citep{shi2024detecting}.
+In summary, \abbr{} provides a practical and statistically reliable tool for training data identification in high-stakes scenarios.

-We summarize our contributions as follows: \begin{enumerate} \item We propose \textbf{\method{} (\abbr)}, a novel and versatile method that achieves distribution-free, finite-sample FDR control for training data identification.
-Our method can be readily combined with existing detection methods in both black-box and white-box settings, only requiring unseen data as a calibration set. \item We provide a rigorous theoretical proof (\Cref{theorem:control_fdr}) establishing that \abbr{} strictly controls the false discovery rate (FDR).
-Our analysis formally shows that the proposed data-dependent p-value scaling maintains the target FDR guarantee. \item We conduct extensive experiments across a diverse range of models (LLMs and VLMs), tasks (pre-training and fine-tuning) and datasets.
-The results empirically validate that \abbr \ strictly controls the FDR and achieves higher power. \end{enumerate}